MicrosoftDocs/fabric-docs/docs/real-time-analytics/create-database.md

     :::image type="content" source="media/database-editor/new-database.png" alt-text="alt text tbd":::

-The Kusto database has now been created within the context of the selected workspace.
+The KQL Database has now been created within the context of the selected workspace.

 ## Database details